 Your right to compliment and complain about Social Services

-You, or someone on your behalf, can contact the Complaints Team with your comment, compliment or complaint.
-(Please visit Concerns and Complaints if your complaint is about another Council service).
+You, or someone on your behalf, can contact the Social Services Complaints Team with your comment, compliment or complaint.

 You can write to us, phone or e-mail: